Constitutional Law Courses

 Constitutional Law I: Governmental Structure

 This course provides an introduction to the Constitution's structural provisions.
 We will study the powers of the executive, legislative, and judicial branches of the federal government as well as how the Constitution structures the spaces of overlap between them, including the administrative state.
-We will also study the Constitution's system of federalism, which distributes power vertically between the federal government and state and local governments.
-The course will provide an introduction to constitutional argumentation, sources of constitutional analysis, and certain topics in constitutional theory.
-This class has a final exam.
-Participation may be considered in final grading.
+We will also study the Constitution's system of federalism, which distributes power between the federal government, state, local, and Native governments.
+The course will provide an introduction to constitutional argumentation, sources of constitutional meaning, and certain topics in constitutional theory.
+This course will have a final exam.
+Participation may be considered in the final grading.
+Open to 1L students only.

 Previously: